gsarti/parallel-computing/Assignments/ex01/README.md

 # Assignment 1: Approximate Pi with OMP keywords

-In the first exercise for the course of Parallel Programming, our aim is to approximate the value of $\pi$ using the Montecarlo integral approximation.
+In the first exercise for the course of Parallel Programming, our aim is to approximate the value of Pi using the Montecarlo integral approximation.

 ## Procedure and Results